We offer a wide variety of fact sheets on women's health topics

 Retinopathy of prematurity (ROP)

-Retinopathy of Prematurity (ROP) is an eye problem that occurs in some, but not all premature babies.
-If it does develop, it is usually mild, and goes away by itself without causing any vision problems.
+Retinopathy of prematurity (ROP) is an eye problem that affects some premature babies.
+When ROP develops, it is usually mild and goes away on its own without causing any vision problems.

 -